Work-Life Balance Tips: How to the Make the Best of Both Worlds

 As you make changes to your forms or checkout process, be aware of how your conversion rate metrics change and keep a close eye on abandonment rates.

 If you’re forced to have a longer form because you need a large amount of information from your users, make it easier for them by breaking out the process into pages or steps.
-Having some sort of progress bar or pagination to show them how along they are in the process will help make the large form easier for them to digest.
+Having some sort of progress bar or pagination to show them how far along they are in the process will help make the large form easier for them to digest.

 Hidden fees are a surefire way to upset your customers and have them ‘heading for the door’.
 People appreciate transparency.
 If your business does require that you charge for shipping, handling, or other extra costs, be upfront about them early on in the checkout process.
-Take a look at your checkout conversion funnel in Google Analytics and see if you are getting a large amount of cart abandonments happening on the shipping information page.
+Take a look at your checkout conversion funnel in Google Analytics and see if you are getting a large number of cart abandonments happening on the shipping information page.
 This could be a hint that users are seeing higher shipping fees than they expected.

 Use free shipping as an incentive to get users to purchase through your online store.
 Ecommerce businesses have some pretty stiff competition (like Amazon Prime).
 Offering free shipping to users that purchase over a certain amount is a great way to make your customers feel like they are getting what they are paying for without being stuck with the fees to have it shipped to their door.